-llirems per year (mrem/yr) -asure of radiation absorbed by the Millirems body.
+UCMR4 Statement - Additional Unregulated Pollutant was added to the UCMR4 monitoring list.
+Millirems per year (mrem/yr) - measure of radiation absorbed by the body.

 Million Fibers per Liter (MFL) - million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers.